Samuelpangestu/android-java-framework/README.md

 *How to Run*
 1. Launch IntelliJ IDE and open your project.
-2. Please makesure the test app path directory.
+2. Please makesure the test app path directory and any other setup that necessary.
 You can setup at src/main/java/test/android_driver/AndroidDriverInstance.java
 3. Navigate to the src/test/resources/features directory to access the test feature files, such as Login.feature.
 4. Right-click on the feature file you wish to test (e.g., Login.feature) and select Run from the context menu to execute the test.